JuraszekL/OTC_Project/README.md

   - update time displayed by UI every minute
   - monitor clock synchronization status and report it to UI
   - send synchronization requests
+  - check every minute if any alarm should be played

 - **UI_Task**